 Adventure maps are self-contained Minecraft experiences that are generally a lot less about the building and a lot more about exploring and, very often, fighting.
 They're frequently full of traps, puzzles and all sorts of secrets and while you can play many of them quite happily by yourself, there's more than a few out there that have been designed for more than one player.
 Best of all, because the Minecraft community is so industrious, there are thousands of them out there and many of them are very, very good.

-Plucked from those thousands, here are ten adventure maps that you absolutely must try.
+Plucked from those thousands, here are fifteen adventure maps that you absolutely must try.
 Bear in mind that almost all of them will have particular rules or settings that you'll need to follow to ensure they work properly, such as setting the game to a particular difficulty level or being sure not to break any blocks when you start playing.
 Each map has its own rules, but don't worry, for each map that you try, the creators will let you know what you should and shouldn't do before you begin.

 There's no way I could put together a roundup without including this, which was so popular last Hallowe'en.
 Herobrine's Mansion is the work of Hypixel, one of the community's most respected mappers and someone who I'll be featuring again in this roundup.
 This map is packed with things to find, including custom enemies, half a dozen bosses, special items and unique potions.
 It's widely regarded as one of the very best adventure maps out there and if you only try one map from this collection, make it this one.
 Though it's designed to be played with friends, you can try it solo.

 If you want to get fit, you're probably not going to manage to do so in front of your PC.
 If you want to pretend you're already very fit, then the parkour action of Assassin's Creep is right up your street and, indeed, up your tower, across your rooftops and around your ledges.
 I also covered this map last year, when it had already achieved some 300,000 downloads.
 I think it takes its inspiration from a famous video game series, though the name escapes me just now.